 If you search your ancestors in Salerno, in the province of Salerno, Campania region, the documents about your Italian family are stored in the City Office archives and in the parishes in the town.

-Registry offices in Campania and in Salerno province were established in early 1800: it means that you could find information in Salerno registrar as of that date.
+In towns and villages of Campania and in Salerno province registry offices were established in 1809: it means that you could find your ancestors records in Salerno town hall archives as of that date.

-Before to start your genealogy research in Salerno, we suggest you to read our tips for your search.
-They are useful to search in Abruzzo and in Salerno too.
+Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
+They are useful to search in Campania and of course in Salerno too!

-It could be important to know if the last name you are investigating is a frequent surname in Salerno.
-As more your surname is common in Salerno, as more it could be difficult to find the right info about your ancestors in Salerno archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Salerno.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Salerno archives, expecially if you have not exact dates.